 f) I would remind the reader how disheartening it is for a parent to see and hear her own child in a state of hysteria when he needs to sleep away from home.
 Having a baby who must have his own crib in his own room in order to sleep has its disadvantages.

 Ezzo says, “Try placing an “attached” baby in his own crib and in all probability there will be a great deal of crying” (Babywise ’98 pg.
-139)
+139) d) How you can have a good developing relationship with mom and dad without proximity?

 Of course!
 The baby would cry because he is not accustomed to being left there.